 Since the Group has many kinds of functional currencies, the information on foreign exchange gains (losses) on monetary items is disclosed by an aggregate amount.
-For years of 2022 and 2021, foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$3,892,827 thousand and \$611,424 thousand, respectively.
+For the years ended December 31, 2023 and 2022, foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$296,622 thousand and \$3,892,827 thousand, respectively.